Signed in as:

 filler@godaddy.com

-What does it mean to be categorized and labeled according to your race, gender, sexuality, economic background, the way you think or understand the world?
+What does it mean to be categorized and labeled according to your disability, race, gender, sexuality, economic background, the way you think or understand the world?

 What if these labels stick?
-Follow you wherever you go?

 How do you fight labels you don't feel are fair or accurate or you just don't want to be labelled?